Staff Biographies and Phone Numbers

 Judy Cullen, Poetry Out Loud Coordinator, Arts in Education

-Hannah Dahlke, Program Asisstant - Grants to Organization and Arts in Education
+Hannah Dahlke, Program Assistant - Grants to Organization and Arts in Education

-Hannah Dahlke joined ArtsWA in February, 2018, as the Program Assistant for Arts in Education and Grants to Organizations.
+Hannah Dahlke joined ArtsWA in February 2018, as the Program Assistant for Arts in Education and Grants to Organizations.
 Hannah is an arts educator and administrator originally from Aotearoa New Zealand.
-In 2010 she graduated with a Master’s degree with first class honors in the area of dance education pedagogy; and went on to teach and administer the education program within the Royal New Zealand Ballet.
-After moving to Seattle, Hannah involved herself in the arts education world and completed the Washington State Teaching Artist Training Lab in 2016, as well as gaining her certificate in Brain Compatible Dance Education at the Creative Dance Center in Seattle.
-She was most recently a staff member at Seattle Children’s Theatre where she was an Education Specialist and Executive Administrative Assistant.
-With over 10 years of experience as a teacher and arts administrator, Hannah enjoys increasing the accessibility of the arts to all people, as well as inspiring students creatively and artistically.
+In 2010 she graduated with a Master’s degree with first class honors in the area of dance education pedagogy, and went on to teach and administer the education program within the Royal New Zealand Ballet.
+After relocating to Seattle, she completed the Washington State Teaching Artist Training Lab in 2016, as well as gaining a certificate in Brain-Compatible Dance Education at the Creative Dance Center in Seattle and working as an Education Specialist and Executive Administrative Assistant at Seattle Children’s Theatre.
+With over 13 years of experience as a teacher and arts administrator, Hannah enjoys increasing the accessibility of the arts to all people, as well as inspiring students creatively and artistically.

 Adam Fah, Conservation Technician, Art in Public Places